 Religious background.
-46 students from Grace Lutheran Church, 53 from other Lutheran churches, 51 belong to non-denominational churches, 5 attend Catholic churches, 2 Jewish, and 50 have no home church.
+43 students from member families at Grace Lutheran Church; 42 from other Lutheran churches or protestant churches; 45 belong to non-denominational churches; 4 attend Catholic churches; 3 are Jewish, and 52 have no home church.

 Service.
 A variety of service projects are done by our students to benefit ministries both near and far.

-Sports.
-Cross country and track for girls and boys in grades 3-8; basketball and volleyball for girls and boys in grades 5-8.
+Grace School's sports teams compete with other private schools in the area.
+Cross country and track for girls and boys include students in grades 3-8; basketball and volleyball teams for girls and boys include students in grades 5-8.